 When contacting a curator, please indicate what type of art you have (painting, sculpture, drawing, print, photograph, or antiquity) and include the name of the artist and subject, if known.
 Let us know how and when you acquired the work of art.
 Please attach digital images of the work of art.
 Please do not bring works of art to the Museum.

-Jennifer Dasal, Curator of Contemporary Art
+Jennifer Dasal, Curator of Modern and Contemporary Art

-Michele Frederick, Associate Curator of European Art
+Michele Frederick, Associate Curator of European Art and Provenance Research

 Amanda Maples, Curator of African Art

 Lauren Applebaum, Jim and Betty Becher Curator of American Art